influxdata/docs-v2/content/influxdb/v2.1/write-data/no-code/use-telegraf/dual-write.md

   ## Organization is the name of the organization you want to write to.
 It must already exist.
   organization = "influxdata"

-  ## Destination bucket to write into.
+  ## Destination bucket to write to.
   bucket = "telegraf"

 # Send data to InfluxDB Cloud - AWS West cloud instance